T-TonyLiang/today-i-learned/machine-learning/linear-regression.md

 repeat until convergence: θj:=θj−α*(∂/∂θ)J(θ0,θ1)

-where j=0,1 represents the feature index number, α a constant that represent how big your "baby steps are" (rate of descent) and the last term is the derivative of the cost function at θ0 and θ1.
+where j=0,1 represents the feature index number, α a constant that represent how big your "baby steps are" (learning rate) and the last term is the derivative of the cost function at θ0 and θ1.

 *Note: at each iteration J one should simultaneously update the parameters θ0 and θ1.
 (Required of the algorithm)*

+### The learning rate α
+The learning rate is responsible for how fast a gradient descent algorithm converges.
+If the learning rate is too small then the algorithm can be slow.
+However, if the learning rate is too big, it is possible for the algorithm to overshoot the minimum and fail to converge, or even diverge.

+**How does the descent converge with fixed steps of α?**
+The key is that the learning rate is multiplied by the derivative part (the slope), and even with a fixed rate, as long as the slope gets smaller and smaller, the algorithm will be taking smaller steps towards the minimum and converge.

+### Applying gradient descent to linear regression

+When we substitute the derivative part of the gradient descent algorithm it becomes:

+**θ0:=θ0−α\*((1/m)\*∑(hθ(xi)−yi))**

+**θ1:=θ1−α\*((1/m)\*∑(hθ(xi)−yi)xi)**

+*You can try deriving the partial derivative if you wish, not done here*

+**Batch Gradient Descent**: The method of gradient descent that looks at every example in the entire training set on every step.

+*Note: Gradient descent can be susceptible to local minima but for the problem of regression gradient descent will always converge to the global minimum.
+Since J is a convex function*